Jim Robertson, MCS, CCC

 What are the main benefits that you see for our clients?
 Living in a safe, supportive, educative environment while recovering from the physical, emotional and spiritual harm of addictions.

-Michael has been counseling since 2009, prior to Valiant he spent 10 years in an executive role at a non profit treatment center for women in Saskatchewan.
+Has been counseling since 2009, prior to Valiant he spent in a role at a non profit treatment center in Saskatchewan.

 Christy Brown, RPS, EMDR

 Christy is one of our long term employees, joining Valiant in 2012, she has fulfilled many different roles with us.
 Christy is a EMDR specialist (trauma Therapy), and Relapse Prevention Counselor, she also specializes in Sexual abuse, Marriage and relationships, grief and loss, forgiveness, boundaries and co-dependency.
 She has spent over 20 years of her life counseling others from teens to hospice.

 Christy has a passion for people, helping them with challenges and getting to the core reasons, the WHY behind their addictions, and compulsions.
 Helping individuals suffering in there marriages and relationships, is one of her favorite areas, she has extensive experience and training in this area as well.